-The complex number class complex in C++ is useful when solving geometry problems.
-Using the class, we can store points and vectors as complex numbers, and the class also contains tools that are useful in geometry.
+The complex number class complex in C++ is useful when solving geometric problems.
+Using the class we can represent points and vectors as complex numbers, and the class also contains tools that are useful in geometry.

 In the following code, C is the type of a coordinate, and P is the type of a point or vector.
-In addition, the code defines shortcuts X and Y that can be used to refer to x and y coordinates.
+In addition, the code defines the macros X and Y that can be used to refer to X and Y coordinates.